 - MBA Clark University Graduate School of Management

 - Social implications of information technologies in organizational settings

-- Health information technology diffusion and assimilation
+- Health information technology topics; health data governance

 Young, B., Mathiassen, L. and Davidson, E. (2016).
 Inconsistent and Incongruent Frames during IT-enabled Change: An Action Research into Sales Process Innovation.
 Journal of the Association of Information Systems (JAIS), 17(7), p.
 555-580.